Notes on the MK4, MK4S and MMU3

 What makes the best buffer and MMU3 setup?

 I have tried multiple styles of spool holders, buffers, re-winders and orientations.
 Most re-winders take up too much room or have problems if they are not designed for the exact retract length needed.
-All the "printed" clutch systems I tried were unreliable.
+The "printed" clutch systems I tried were unreliable.
 A good feeder to the MMU3 must follows these rules.

 1. Minimize the length of the PTFE tubes.
 Length = friction.